How to Choose a Water Purifier for Your Singapore Home

 Alkaline systems raise the pH of filtered water, typically to between 8 and 10, using mineral cartridges or electrolysis plates.

-Best for: Consumers who prefer higher-pH water and want mineral enrichment alongside filtration.
-Limitations: Health claims around alkaline water remain debated.
-As with hydrogen systems, alkaline features work best when paired with a proven filtration method.
+Limitations: Health claims around alkaline water are still debated.
+Like hydrogen systems, alkaline features work best when paired with a proven filtration method.

-If you are exploring options, browse our range of water purifiers to see how different technologies are implemented in practice.
+If you're exploring options, browse our range of water purifiers to see how different technologies work in practice.

 What to Look for When Buying

-With so many products on the market, clear criteria help you narrow down the right water purifier for your Singapore home.
+With so many products out there, it helps to have clear criteria when choosing the best water purifier for your Singapore home.

 Flow Rate

-Flow rate determines how quickly the system delivers purified water.
-Countertop and under-sink units typically produce 1 to 3 litres per minute, adequate for drinking and cooking.
-Whole-house systems need a higher flow rate for simultaneous use across multiple outlets.
+Flow rate is how quickly the system delivers purified water.
+Countertop and under-sink units typically produce 1 to 3 litres per minute, which is plenty for drinking and cooking.
+Whole-house systems need higher flow for simultaneous use across multiple taps.

 Filter Lifespan and Replacement Cost

-Every purifier requires periodic filter replacement.
-Look beyond the upfront price and calculate total cost of ownership over two to three years.
+Every purifier needs periodic filter replacements.
+Don't just look at the upfront price.
+Work out total cost of ownership over two to three years.
 How often do filters need changing?
 How much do replacements cost?
-Are they available in Singapore?
-A cheaper system with expensive or hard-to-source filters can end up costing more overall.
+Can you get them in Singapore?
+A cheaper system with expensive or hard-to-find filters can end up costing more.

 Installation Type

-Your living situation in Singapore will often dictate which installation type is practical.
+Where you live in Singapore will often dictate what's practical.

-• Countertop units connect to your tap with a diverter valve.
-No plumbing modifications required, making them ideal for renters or HDB flats.
-Easy to relocate if you move.
+- Countertop units connect to your tap with a diverter valve.
+No plumbing work needed, which makes them great for renters or HDB flats.
+Easy to take with you if you move.

-• Under-sink systems connect directly to the cold water line beneath your counter.
-They free up counter space and provide a dedicated purified water tap.
+- Under-sink systems connect directly to the cold water line beneath your counter.
+They free up counter space and give you a dedicated purified water tap.
 Requires basic plumbing work.

-• Whole-house systems are installed at the main water inlet and filter all water entering the property.
-Most practical for landed homes — less common in HDB flats and condos due to space and strata regulations.
+- Whole-house systems go at the main water inlet and filter everything coming into the property.
+Most practical for landed homes.
+Less common in HDB flats and condos due to space and strata rules.

 Certifications

-Look for products tested and certified to internationally recognised standards:
+Look for products tested to internationally recognised standards:

-• NSF/ANSI 53 — Health-related contaminants such as lead, mercury, and VOCs.
+- NSF/ANSI 53 - Health-related contaminants like lead, mercury, and VOCs.

-These standards are administered by NSF International, the Water Quality Association (WQA), and IAPMO, all equally recognised in the industry.
+These standards are administered by NSF International, the Water Quality Association (WQA), and IAPMO.

 Singapore-Specific Considerations